-My mother died we had been taking care of her for 13 years my wife elderly mother in law and i live there and now the bank wants the house by jan 15 its been less than 1 month and we are having a hard time finding a house to rent...what do I do...???
-Help...By Bear J. on 01.02.2019
+My mother died we had been taking care of her for 13 years my wife elderly mother-in-law and I live there and now the bank wants the house by Jan 15 it has been less than 1 month and we are having a hard time finding a house to rent...what do I do?By Bear J. on 01.02.2019

-I don’t know in what state you live, but there is no state in the union in which a lender can foreclose on a property in under 30 days.
-In fact, lenders cannot even move fast enough to get the appraisal and other steps completed that HUD requires in less than 15 days.
-I would suggest that you talk to the lender to discuss your plans with them.
+I don’t know where you live, but there is no state in the union where a lender can foreclose on a property in under 30 days.
+Lenders cannot even move fast enough to complete the appraisal and other steps HUD requires in less than 15 days.
+I suggest you talk to the lender to discuss your plans with them.

-They will work with you and if you are making positive steps toward either refinancing the loan or selling the property, they should be able to get an extension from HUD before they begin foreclosure.
-Even once they begin the foreclosure process, it takes time for a lender to foreclose on a loan and I am not aware of any state in which that process can be completed in less than 120 – 180 days.
+They will work with you, and if you are making positive steps toward either refinancing the loan or selling the property, they should be able to get an extension from HUD before they begin foreclosure.
+Even once they start the foreclosure process, it takes time for a lender to foreclose on a loan, and I am not aware of any state in which that process can be completed in less than 120 – 180 days.

-If you do not intend to try to keep or sell the home and intend to let the lender take it back through a foreclosure action, an attorney can advise you regarding the notification and time periods to which the lender must adhere but I don’t think you are being accurately informed if you are being told that you have less than 30 days before the lender can take the home and strongly suggest that you obtain legal counsel, even if you have to go online and find a free legal counsel service.
+Suppose you intend to avoid trying to keep or sell the home and plan to let the lender take it back through a foreclosure action.
+In that case, an attorney can advise you regarding the notification and periods to which the lender must adhere.
+Still, I don’t think you are being accurately informed if you are being told that you have less than 30 days before the lender can take the home and strongly suggest that you obtain legal counsel, even if you must go online and find a free legal counsel service.